We detected a mistake in the table, thank you for your help.

 WHERE launched > '2015-01-01';

 As you can see, we compared a timestamp with a date.
-How is it possible?
+How is this possible?
 Well, our database converts the date we provided to a timestamp by adding as many zeroes as necessary.
 For instance:

 - '2015-01-01' will become '2015-01-01 00:00:00',